 Additionally, if you are a contractor and pay subcontractors to carry out construction work, you must register as an employer through the Construction Industry Scheme (CIS).

 How and when to register as an employer

 You can register as an employer with HMRC online, which is a relatively easy process.
 You can set up your PAYE Online account at the same time, if required.

 Registration must be completed before you start paying people.
-It typically takes up to five working days to receive your employer PAYE reference and Accounts Office reference from HMRC – so, you will need to plan in advance.
+It typically takes up to five working days to receive your employer PAYE reference and Accounts Office reference from HMRC.
 However, you can’t register more than two months before the first payday.

 To register as an employer, HMRC will require the following information about your company: